-To clean grease stains from carpet or other surface, just mix four parts rubbing alcohol with one part salt, and then rub the mixture into the stain.
-Let the surface dry and vacuum up any remaining salt, if necessary.
+To clean grease stains from carpet or other surfaces, mix four parts rubbing alcohol with one part salt and rub the mixture into the stain.
+Let the surface dry and then vacuum up any remaining salt if necessary.

 18. Clean Up Dust, Dirt and Crumbs Using Tape and/or a Lint Roller

 Use a strong adhesive tape or a lint roller to pick up dust, dirt and crumbs pretty much anywhere around the house — lamp shades, drawers, fabrics — anything!